Franklin Health Orthopedics

 Our Team of Care Providers

-We see patients in two locations: on the 2nd floor of the Franklin Health Medical Arts Center, located on the Franklin Memorial Hospital campus, and at the Androscoggin Valley Medical Arts Center at 21 Main Street in Livermore Falls.
+We see patients in two locations: on the 2nd floor of the Franklin Health Medical Arts Center, located on the Franklin Memorial Hospital campus, and at the Androscoggin Valley Medical Arts Center on Thursday afternoons at 21 Main Street in Livermore Falls.

 - Same day appointments available when clinically appropriate